 No Holiday Savings Yet?
 Here’s How to Build Your Funds Fast

-As peak holiday season approaches, it’s a good time to think about how you’ll pay for gifts, food and all the other expenses in your holiday plans.
+As the peak holiday season approaches, it’s a good time to think about how you’ll pay for gifts, food, and all the other expenses in your holiday plans without taking on holiday debt.

 No holiday savings yet?
 No problem.
 Here’s how to build your funds fast and stay on the nice list with your finances.